fredrikbryntesson/support.vidhance.com/content/android/gettingstarted.md

 It is recommended to create a backup of the original HAL implementation if you somehow manage to delete it by mistake.
 You can pull the library from the device with adb:
 ```
-adb pull /system/lib/hw/camera.msm8084.so ~/backup/
+adb pull /system/lib/hw/camera.msm8084.so <path on your computer>
 ```

 First take a look at the setup_device.sh script which demonstrates how to create the backend library from the default HAL implementation.
-This script only needs to be be run once.
 Make sure you set the *CAMERA_HAL* variable to the name of your original library.
+The script also pushes the Vidhance library to the phone so make sure you have downloaded it and specified the correct path to it in the script.
+Once the script has completed you don't have to run it unless you reinstall Android on your phone or simply want to push a newer version of the Vidhance library.
 ```
 #!/bin/bash
 CAMERA_HAL=camera.msm8084.so
+VIDHANCE_PATH=./libs/libvidhance_android32.so

 echo "Waiting for device to go online..."
 adb wait-for-device